U.S. News Rankings

 |Ranking score and category|

 The main campus of Washington State University is located in Pullman, though there are also regional locations throughout the state in Spokane and the Tri-Cities, as well as in Vancouver.
-The school has a large Greek community that recruits more than 40 percent of the student population.
+The school has a sizeable Greek community that recruits about 20 percent of the student population.
 In addition to fraternities and sororities, there are about 300 other student clubs and organizations to check out.
-The school’s sports teams, including the Washington State University football squad, compete in the NCAA Division I Pac-12 Conference.
-Freshmen must live on campus, unless they’re older than 20 or are married.
+The school's sports teams, including the Washington State University football squad, compete in the NCAA Division I Pac-12 Conference.
+Freshmen must live on campus, unless they're older than 20 or are married.
 Students with children or who are enrolled in graduate school may apply to live in university-owned apartments.

 |School mission and unique qualities (as provided by the school):|